 CDS and the Museum of the Person are calling on people to gather in community halls, classrooms, public parks, theaters, auditoriums on May 16 to share their stories.
 They are also calling on organizations to mark the day on their websites and host virtual story circles via

-online chats and exchanges, and publication of new stories.
+exchanges, and publication of new stories.

 What can you do?